 - The island group is known for its flora and fauna, much of which is endemic to Campbell Island and other Subantarctic Islands, with some species only found in the Campbell Island group and nowhere else on Earth.

-- Sheep (for farming) and rats (on accident) were introduced to the Campbell Islands long ago but have since been eradicated due to extensive efforts by New Zealand’s Department of Conservation Since the eradication of non-native species, it has allowed the native flora and fauna to bounce back.
+- Sheep (for farming) and rats (on accident) were introduced to the Campbell Islands long ago but have since been eradicated due to extensive efforts by New Zealand’s Department of Conservation Since the eradication of non-native species, the native flora and fauna have bounced back.

 Curious about other Antarctic Islands?
 Check out Franklin Island

 Getting to Campbell Island is only possible by helicopter or chartered vessels.

 Most visitors come via expedition cruise ship from Invercargill/Bluff or Christchurch.
 I visited Campbell Island in February 2017 on the M/V Ortelius with Oceanwide Expeditions.

 Generally, the weather is cloudy, windy, wet, and cold.
 75% of the year you can expect 65 kph gusts on any given day.
 About 300 days per year you can expect precipitation to fall in the form of rain or snow.

 What To See & Do On Campbell Island

 The Campbell Islands are home to unusual plants, including its famous megaherbs.
 Many of the grasses and megaherbs are endemic to The Campbell Islands or at least to New Zealand’s Subantarctic Islands.
 Some of Campbell Island’s most well-known megaherbs include: